 4. Financial limitations are sometimes a valid reason for euthanasia if an animal has a life-threatening or difficultly treated diseases and the medical treatment is far beyond what the owner can afford.
 This happens semi-often and is quite sad and highly debated.
 Many believe that money should not be a factor in deciding to put an animal to sleep.
 In a perfect world, that’s certainly true, however isn’t how practicality works in the real world.
 Of course, options should always be explored for raising money or lowering costs before considering euthanasia.

 Knowing when it’s time to euthanize a pet is difficult.
 As humans, we’re swayed by our emotions to always decide that it isn’t time.
 However, if you find yourself asking the question, it might be a good indicator that the time is near.
-When your pet’s spirit is consistently low, when it doesn’t eat or seem to want to get up anymore, and it seems like it may be in pain, those are good indicators that it may be time.
 Keeping a pet journal to track mood, eating, responses, drinking, abilities, and vet visits is a good idea when trying to identify patterns in the animal’s experience and behavior.
-If you feel that you’re just keeping the pet alive because it’s too hard to say goodbye, it’s probably time to say goodbye.
+If you feel that you’re just keeping the pet alive because it’s too hard to say goodbye, it’s probably time to talk with a pet euthanasia professional.

-Keeping your pet alive isn’t always what they want.
-However, pets can’t decide to euthanize themselves.
-Many people just want a last few days, and think it’s in their pet’s best interest because of mutual love and affection.
-A pet living with pain or extreme discomfort would likely prefer to pass peacefully than be forced to suffer for longer.
-Many people want to just let their pets die naturally at home and hope for a peaceful passing, but more often than not, pets don’t die in their sleep and pass in agony over a long period of time while the owner was away or asleep.
+Keeping your pet alive isn’t always what’s best for them.
+Many people just want to have the last few days, and think it’s in their pet’s best interest because of mutual love and affection even when a pet is living with pain or extreme discomfort.
+Many people want to just let their pets die naturally at home and hope for a peaceful passing.
 The more humane thing to do might seem like letting the animal live out its days in its home, but euthanasia is a guarantee of a peaceful, painless passing.

 When you do make the decision to euthanize and know that it’s the right time, it’s good to be prepared for the actual procedure.
 After the pentobarbitone injection, the animal goes into unconsciousness in just a few seconds if administered properly by injection to the vein.
 Otherwise, it may take minutes.
 As your pet is undergoing the effects of the drug, they are not in any pain.
 They may whimper, breathe very heavily, gasp for air after the heart stops, urinate or defecate, and the tongue may tremble.
 The pet’s eyes often remain open unless they were very sick or near death as it was before the injection.
 These are all normal, and your pet is not aware of their occurrence.